How can all this get any better? Here's how!

 Optional Sail 'n Sew Fabric Pack

 Our incredible Sail 'n Sew fabric pack includes all of the fabrics and patterns for your projects and they are pre-cut so all you need to do is sit down and sew!
-The price of the Sail ‘n Sew fabric pack is $490.00 and it includes the pre-cut fabric for all three of the projects for this cruise.
-If you would like a Sail ‘n Sew pack, just let us know when you make your Reservation and we'll have a kit waiting for you on the ship.
-Order early as supplies are limited.
+The price of the Sail ‘n Sew fabric pack is $341.90 and it includes precut fabric for the quilt top for both projects including the borders, binding and pattern.

 Quilting Classes in the Conference Center!